A Comprehensive Survey on Vector Database: Storage and Retrieval Technique, Challenge: Search

 \subsubsection{Tree-Based Approach}

-Three tree-based methods will be presented here, namely approximate nearest neighbors oh yeah, best bin first, and k-means tree.
+The main idea of the tree-based approach is to build hierarchical or recursively partitioned data structures, such as trees, to break high-dimensional datasets into smaller subsets.
+This method improves query efficiency by reducing the number of points that need to be searched.
+Along this line, three tree-based methods will be presented: approximate nearest neighbors oh yeah, best bin first, and k-means tree.

 The idea is to reduce the search space by following the branches of the tree that are most likely to contain the nearest neighbors of the query point.

-\textbf{Approximate Nearest Neighbors Oh Yeah} \cite{bernhardsson2015annoy}.
-It is a technique which can perform fast and accurate similarity search and retrieval of high-dimensional vectors.
+\textbf{Approximate Nearest Neighbors Oh Yeah}~\cite{bernhardsson2015annoy}.
+It is a technique that can perform fast and accurate similarity searches and retrieval of high-dimensional vectors.
 It works by building a forest of binary trees, where each tree splits the vector space into two regions based on a random hyperplane.
 Each vector is then assigned to a leaf node in each tree based on which side of the hyperplane it falls on.
-To query a vector, Annoy traverses each tree from the root to the leaf node that contains the vector, and collects all the vectors in the same leaf nodes as candidates.
-Then, it computes the exact distance or similarity between the query vector and each candidate, and returns the top $k$ nearest neighbors.
+To query a vector, Annoy traverses each tree from the root to the leaf node that contains the vector and collects all the vectors in the same leaf nodes as candidates.
+Then, it computes the exact distance or similarity between the query vector and each candidate and returns the top $k$ nearest neighbors.
+The formula for finding the median hyperplane between two points $p$ and $q$ is: